UniAP2022/UniAP/README.md

 ## Over-the-air

 We provide the random-chunk UAPs without over-the-air enhancement, cause there is little difference between the UAPs with and without enhancement in the sense of hearing.
-All the given transcript are the output of the robust DeepSpeech.
+All the audios are recorded by real recording equipments and all the given transcript are the output of the robust DeepSpeech.
 Here we utilize distortion level to measure the noise-signal ratio.

 ### Chatting scenario